kimathinyota/InterpreterForBareBones/README.md

 DECLARING VARIABLES
 Syntax [clear variableName;] (declares an integer variable called variableName with a value of 0)

 ADDING COMMENTS:
 Syntax [ // add comment ; ] - Use // to add a comment and DON'T FORGET TO ADD SEMICOLON AT THE END OF EACH COMMENT

 CONDITION STATEMENTS: statement that involves a comparison between two values.
 Syntax [ var operator val; ]

-var = variable, val = mathematical expression, Operator (comparitive) :  == (equal), != (not equal) , >= , <=, >, <, not 0 (special case where val = 0)
+var = variable, val = mathematical expression,

+Operator (comparitive) :  == (equal), != (not equal) , >= , <=, >, <, not 0 (special case where val = 0)

 Selection:  IF STATEMENTS
 Syntax [if condition; ... ; endif; ]

 Iteration: WHILE LOOPS
 Syntax [while condition; ... ; endwhile; ]

 Subroutines:
 DECLARATION SYNTAX [sub name(x,y,...); ... ; endsub; ]

-For a routine to be declared there can't be any space between routine name and parameter brackets.
+There can't be any space between routine name and parameter brackets.
+Only need return statements for function declarations

+RETURN STATEMENT
-For function declarations you need to add a return statement Syntax [return val;], where val = mathematical expression.
+Syntax [return val;], where val = mathematical expression.

-For procedure declarations you shouldn't add a return statement.
-CALLING FUNCTION SYNTAX [var = routineName(parameters)], where routineName is a function CALLING PROCEDUCRE SYNTAX [routineName(parameters);], where routineName is a procedure
+CALLING FUNCTION SYNTAX [var = routineName(parameters)], where routineName is a function

+CALLING PROCEDUCRE SYNTAX [routineName(parameters);], where routineName is a procedure

-Mathematical expressions (val) : consists of variables, numbers, operators and brackets such that val = integer
+Mathematical expressions (val) : collection of variables, numbers, operators and brackets such that val = integer

 Syntax: There must be a space between each operator (*, -, +, /) , operand (variable or number), and bracket and each opening bracket must have an accompanying closing bracket.

 Valid examples: val = 2 * x * y; , val = ( 2 * ( 4 * 5 * b ) + 4 ) / 3;